 Public, Charter, Private, and Home schools, grades K-12 are welcome to attend with chaperones.
 Although there is no specific dress code, students are encouraged to dress extra nice on show days.
 The theater is not a good place to bring babies and preschoolers.
 Make other arrangements for them during showtime.

-What is the process for reserving seats to student matinees?
+What is the process for reserving seats for student matinees?

 Click the “Reserve Your Seat" under the show you want to attend.
 One to two months before the show, we will confirm quantity of seats and send an invoice.
 Seats will be assigned once paid.
 Students in wheelchairs may be seated separately from your group with a companion.
 Refunds will not be given for unused seats.
 If you need to cancel your reservation – you will be issued a refund only if we are able to fill your seats and with a $25 fee.

 Is there a cost to attend?